DavyJonesLocker/client_side_validations/README.md

 ## Understanding the embedded `<script>` tag ##

-A rendered form with validations will always have a `<script>` appeneded directly after:
+A rendered form with validations will always have a `<script>` appended directly after:

 ```html